 Buddy Walk 2016 is going to be on September 10th at Ashe County High School.
 Please check back soon to see updated information and to register your team!

 The Buddy Walk® was created by the National Down Syndrome Society in 1995 to celebrate Down Syndrome Awareness Month in October and to promote acceptance and inclusion of people with Down syndrome.
 The Buddy Walk has grown from 17 walks in 1995 to nearly 275 walks planned for 2013 worldwide.
 In 2012, more than $11.75 million was raised nationwide to benefit local programs and services, as well as the national advocacy initiatives of NDSS that benefit all individuals with Down syndrome.
-2013 is the first year that the Buddy Walk is coming to the High Country!
+2013 was the first year that the Buddy Walk came to the High Country!

 The primary goal of the Buddy Walk is to promote the awareness and acceptance of people with Down syndrome.
 Families and friends whose lives have been touched by Down syndrome will join members of our communities in helping to raise awareness concerning the abilities people with Down syndrome possess.

 The Buddy Walk of the High Country 2013 was a HUGE success.
 2014 was even better!
 2015 was great too!